 Ground turkey meatball, yam, and avocado

 We were having turkey pesto rice bowls as a family, so I pulled some of the ground turkey out and rolled it into a ball along with some mashed yam.
+The turkey provided some heme iron (iron that is better absorbed in the body compared to plant-based iron).
 There were also some finely diced mushrooms in the turkey mixture.
-I then cut up small pieces of avocado and the yam for my daughter to eat.
+I then cut up small pieces of avocado and the mashed some extra yam for my daughter to eat.
 We have only recently progressed to small pieces as her pincer grasp has continued to improve.
 Previously, I offered large strips for her to hold onto.

 Here are some other meal ideas we love!